CloudChaoszero/Instacart-Product-AnalysisAndInference/Documentation/DesignDocument.md

 ### Overview

 Instacart released a sample of Product and Order related data for model prediction/forecasting via Kaggle in 2017.
 We dive into the data to determine any key Inscart related habits and additional information through Exploratory Data Analysis.
-Thereafter, we proceed into going through Inference and additional advanced statistical models of predicting order related habits or anything derived from our analyses.
+Thereafter, we proceed into going through additional advanced statistical models of predicting order related habits or anything derived from our analyses.

+Update (3/14): I took out the inference portion and settles for forecasting in the 2nd phase of the analysis.

 ### Context